Geraldo Boldewijn

 Geraldo Boldewijn (born Geraldo Hiwat; February 14, 1991) is a Dutch former gridiron football wide receiver.
 He played college football at Boise State University.
 He was a member of the Atlanta Falcons of the National Football League (NFL) and the BC Lions of the Canadian Football League (CFL).

 Early life

 Boldewijn was born in Amsterdam and later began playing football for the Amsterdam Panthers of the American Football Bond Nederland (AFBN).
 He started playing flag football in the Netherlands and did not play tackle football until he was fifteen.

-He then moved to Boise, Idaho to play one year of high school football at Capital High School, earning first-team All-Southern Idaho Conference and second-team all-state honors his senior year as the team finished with an 8-2 record.
+He moved to Boise, Idaho to play one year of high school football at Capital High School, earning first-team All-Southern Idaho Conference and second-team all-state honors his senior year as the team finished with an 8–2 record.
 Boldewijn played in the East-West Shrine Game as well.
 He recorded 41 receptions for 502 yards and five touchdowns his senior season.
 He also rushed for 51 yards and one touchdown on three carries, returned eight kickoffs for 303 yards and a touchdown and returned six punts for 107 yards and a touchdown.